Trinity Cert TESOL in 12 weeks (part-time in Brighton)

 Early spring and summer are particularly popular seasons of recruitment, but vacancies definitely do arise throughout the year.
 Oxford International also run a large-scale summer school programme at centres throughout the UK, and we favour recruitment of our own successful trainees for staffing.
 We now even have schools operating in Toronto, Vancouver and San Diego which may provide another option to consider.

-- I'm applying from overseas - do I need to be in Greenwich for my Interview?
+- I'm applying from overseas - do I need to be in Greenwich or Brighton for my Interview?

 In short - no!
 We can arrange to interview you by Skype, or on a landline.
 Just make sure that you give us your Skype ID and/or phone number (with international dialling code).
 Please double check these details before sending to us!
 You will need to be beside a computer with an internet connection, in order to complete the interview task.